johsteffens/mocutsvd/doc/mocutsvd.md

 Hence, phase 1 in the Golub-Reinsch Algorithm is not [true-scalable](#true_scalable).

 Bi-diagonalization is the best one can achieve in a closed form (meaning: a predictably finite set of transformations).
-Any attempt to zero an element in the sub-diagonal will re-insert non-zeros somewhere else in the matrix.
+Any attempt to zero an element in the sub-diagonal with a single unitary transformation will re-insert non-zeros somewhere else in the matrix.

-The second stage is a an iterative algorithm, by which $A$ converges into diagonal form.
+Therefore the second stage is a an iterative approximation, by which $A$ converges into diagonal form.
 Theoretically, infinitely many cycles are needed for the exact solution.
-However, the convergence is so fast that an approximation with negligible residual error can be achieved with rather few cycles.
-Francis [3] [4] developed a practical algorithm for self-adjoint matrices.
-Later, Golub, Reinsch [2] [5] found an efficient and stable solution (chasing algorithm) for a general matrix.
+However, the convergence is so fast that an approximation with negligible residual error can be achieved with few cycles.
+Francis [3] [4] developed a practical algorithm for symmetric matrices.
+Later, Golub, Reinsch [2] [5] generalized it by devloping an efficient and stable solution (chasing algorithm) for any matrix.

-Describing the full chasing algorithm goes beyond the scope of this document.
+Describing this algorithm goes beyond the scope of this document.
 At this point, it shall suffice to mention that the computational effort on $A$ alone is (nearly) negligible compared to phase 1 and therefore needs no specific consideration with respect to parallelity.
-The back-transformation-effort on $U$ and $V$, on the other hand, is significant and needs careful optimization.
+The back-transformation on $U$ and $V$, on the other hand, is computationally expensive and needs careful optimization.
 We will later pick up certain details to describe how the chasing-phase can be made [true-scalable](#true_scalable).

 ## The DC Approach

 For sake of completeness, we briefly mention that for diagonalizing a bi-diagonal matrix, a stable and efficient divide an conquer approach has been developed by Ming Gu et al. [10].
-The DC-approach differs significantly from the Golub-Reinsch GR-chasing.
+The DC-approach is significantly different from the Golub-Reinsch GR-chasing.
 The DC-Approach appears to run faster at similar stability.
 It has been adopted by popular SVD software libraries.
 However, we did not utilize the DC-Idea in MocUT-SVD.

 ## The 3-Phase Band-Diagonal SVD Approach